ahmedexel/SciFiUI/README.md

 # Description of the assignment

+Upon reflecting on the project I believe there was room for improvement

+1. Time management was mas a massive hindrance to us as I delayed working on this project for time.
+2. I all genuiniely believe that if I was diligant I would have did better.
+3. There was many additional features I wanted to add such as a background image, extra reactive elements.
+4. The Overall aesthetics of the visuals is good but there's a scope for improvement.

 # Instructions

 # How it works

 # What I am most proud of in the assignment

+Getting a finished product was  proudest part of the assignment mainly because it was a major relief for myself to  get the project done once and for all.
+Getting a finalized program sufficed as a major factor for delaying the project as it seemed extremely difficult at first.
+After days and working On the project I managed to do this.

+Simplyifying the project, my proudest part was:-

+- The System Origin Selection of the Program mainly because I spent the most time on it and it looks the best aesthetically.

 # Markdown Tutorial